 of the old Hotel Blessing - It looks like it hasn't changed a bit

 structurely in 100 years!
 A salesman came by today and told me of

 a great place to eat in Blessing Texas and the old Hotel was the place.

 He said they had some of the best "Home Style Cooked" lunches he's

 ever had.
 I'd heard years ago they served great lunches." - William

 Escapes, in its purpose to preserve historic, endangered and vanishing

-Texas, asks that anyone wishing to share their local history, stories, and vintage/historic
+Texas, asks that anyone wishing to share their local history, stories,

-photos, please contact
+landmarks and recent or vintage photos, please contact